mattbarington/FreeBSD-Messaround/asgn4/design_doc.md

 file on the fly if needed (it is important to note that FUSE tends to call create then write immediately after if a file does not yet exist).

-Storage across disjoint potentially non-contiguous blocks complicates writing of files that are larger than the size of a block.
+Storage across disjoint potentially non-contiguous blocks complicates writing/reading of files that are larger than the size of a block.
 We deal with large files by chaining blocks together in a linked-list of blocks.

   - Each file block stores a index `next` of the next block in the chain.